OriAmir/React-Responsive-Gallery/README.md

 | lightboxCaption | String | Lightbox image caption | Optional
 | lightboxTitle | String | Lightbox image title | Optional

-Note:
-if you set orderS/orderL/orderM property only to part of the images the library first sorts the images with the property and then renders the other images.
+:warning: if you set orderS/orderL/orderM property only to part of the images the library first sorts the images with the property and then renders the other images.
 <br/>

 <br/>